Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Discussion Conclusion

-\paragraph{}The general vision we convey in this paper is the vision of the learning agent as a curious scientist.
+The general vision we convey in this paper builds on the metaphor of the learning agent as a curious scientist.
 A scientist that would formulate hypotheses about the world and explore it to find out whether they are true.
 A scientist that would ask questions, and setup intermediate goals to explore the world and find answers.
 A scientist that would set challenges to itself to learn about the world, to discover new ways to interact with it and to grow its collection of skills and knowledge.
 Such a scientist could decide of its own agenda.
 It would not need to be instructed and could be guided only by its curiosity, by its desire to discover new information and to master new skills.
+Autotelic agents should nonetheless be immersed in complex socio-cultural environment, just like humans are.
+In contact with humans, they could learn to represent goals that humans and society care about.